How 3D Printing is Disrupting the $280 Billion Jewelry Industry

 Digital Workflows Augment Traditional Techniques

-3D printed jewelry production augments the principles of lost-wax casting with the advantages of a digital design and manufacturing process.
+3D printed jewelry production augments the principles of investment casting, or lost wax casting with the advantages of a digital design and manufacturing process.

 With traditional lost-wax casting, jewelry designers hand-carve the original pattern in wax, place the wax pattern in a mold to be burned out, and then pour precious metals like gold or silver into the mold cavity to create the cast piece.
 To achieve its final appearance, designers polish and finish the cast piece to shine.